http4k/www/src/website/content/supply-chain-security/index.md

 - The **GitHub Actions workflow** that built it
 - The **build invocation ID** for full traceability
 - **SHA-256 digests** of all subject artifacts

+## SLSA Level 3 Provenance

+All http4k Enterprise Edition artifacts are published with **SLSA Level 2** provenance as standard.
+For organisations with enhanced compliance requirements, we also offer **SLSA Level 3** provenance on a per-customer basis.

+SLSA Level 3 adds **build platform isolation guarantees** — artifacts are built on hardened, tamper-resistant CI infrastructure where the build process is fully isolated and cannot be influenced by project maintainers or external actors.
+This provides the highest level of supply chain assurance available.

+To discuss SLSA Level 3 provenance for your organisation, [contact us](mailto:enterprise@http4k.org).

 ## http4k Enterprise Repository